acutario/decoratex/README.md

 [![Hex.pm](https://img.shields.io/hexpm/dt/decoratex.svg?maxAge=2592000&style=flat-square)](https://hex.pm/packages/decoratex)

-Decoratex allow you to decorate your struct models by adding virtual attributes and populate them with data when you need, keeping the model structure.
+Decoratex allows you to decorate your struct models by adding virtual attributes and populate them with data when you need, keeping the model structure.

 ## Requirements